 In addition, every one of these plans comes with 50GB of monthly “Bonus Bytes” that can be used between 2am and 8am for system updates and bulk downloads.
 Jupiter-2 is available now.
 Jupiter will provide 100 mbps or more to consumers in 2021.

-The viability of a community-based 501(c)3 providing shared hotspot service may make sense if (1) WiFi can be delivered to the end-user, (2) operations can be sustainable even in post-apocalyptic conditions, and (3) modest non-profit funding can be secured.
+The viability of a community-based 501(c)3 providing shared hotspot service may make sense if WiFi can be successfully delivered to the end-users and operations can be sustained through modest funding.

 The satellite hub links to four remote solar-powered WiFi hotspots using a wireless bridge in the 5GHz band.
 Hotspot coverage area can expand with additional meshed hotspots and automatically connect together.

 Today, ViaSat’s Exede Internet service delivers about 12 Mbps to individual users with a 25 GB monthly allowance for around $99/month using the company’s first generation, 140 gigabit-per-second satellite.
 Cost is headed down while speed and capacity are headed.